|

 is a four-time California State picking champion on both mandolin and guitar

-and is in demand as an accompanist at fiddle contests in the West.
-He plays
+and was, for some years, in great demand as an accompanist at fiddle contests

-with bluegrass bands in the Washington DC area.
+in the West.
+He plays with bluegrass and acoustic bands in the Washington DC

-mandolins, Collings and Gibson guitars.
+Collings mandolins and guitars.

-writes reviews of power pop albums.
-Visit his (unfortunately out of date)
+has written reviews of power pop albums.

 |